lerna-lite/lerna-lite/packages/watch/README.md

 ### The `awaitWriteFinish` option

-The `awaitWriteFinish` option can be a complex object, however this is difficult to provide a complex object in the CLI.
-In order to make them accessible in the CLI, we prefixed these options with "awf".
-The system will internally replace these prefixed options with the appropriate complex object, ie: `awfPollInterval: 200` will be transformed to `{ awaitWriteFinish: { pollInterval: 200 }}`
+The `awaitWriteFinish` option can be a complex object, this is however difficult to in the CLI.
+So in order to make them accessible to the CLI, we prefixed them with "awf", the system will internally replace the option(s) with the appropriate Chokidar complex object.
+For example, `awfPollInterval: 200` will be transformed to `{ awaitWriteFinish: { pollInterval: 200 }}`

 ### `--awf-poll-interval`